-Parameter Results Production capacity & specification: 250,000 tonnes per year of final saleable product, 60% K2O, granular grade (SGN 300), pink or white/clear ("MOP", or "potash") Mine life: 58+ years based on Patience Lake sub-Member 1 (PLM 1) Reserve only (note: economics only considers 40 years of full production) Mining method: Selective solution mining using horizontal caverns Processing: Cooling crystallization incorporating innovative energy efficiency measures Product storage and loadout: 25,000 short tons of combined on-site product storage capacity between a product storage warehouse and bulk rail car storage track.
-Ability to load and ship product via bulk rail and/or bulk truck Product transport and logistics: A rail spur is planned to the plant site to allow all product to be transported by rail.
+Parameter Results Production capacity & specification: 250,000 tonnes per year of final saleable product, 60% K 2 O, granular grade (SGN 300), pink or white/clear ("MOP", or "potash") Mine life: 56+ years based on Patience Lake sub-Member 1 (PLM 1) Mineral Reserve only (note: economics only considers 40 years of full production) Mining method: Selective solution mining using horizontal caverns Processing: Cooling crystallization incorporating innovative energy efficiency measures Product storage and loadout: 22,700 tonnes (25,000 short tons) of combined on-site product storage capacity between a product storage warehouse and bulk rail car storage track.
+Ability to load and ship product via bulk rail and/or bulk truck

+Parameter Results Product transport and logistics: A rail spur is planned to the plant site to allow all product to be transported by rail.
 The Project's Offtaker will take title to the product FCA mine site; as such, there are no transportation and logistics costs (shipping) borne by Gensource or the Project.
 All transportation and logistics costs appear as deductions to the net- back price received for the product.
-CAPEX: \$CAD 353.6 Million, including 10% contingency (≈\$US 261.9 Million) Construction: 24-month construction period, including commissioning and start- up.
+CAPEX: \$CAD 352.1 Million, including 10% contingency Construction: 24-month construction period, including commissioning and start- up.
 Peak construction work force of approximately 150.
-OPEX: \$CAD 64.10/t final product (\$US 47.48/t).
+OPEX: \$CAD 64.09/t final product.
 The major components of OPEX are natural gas delivered to site at \$CAD 3.12 /GJ and operating personnel count of 46 full-time staff.
-Sustaining CAPEX: Average annual sustaining capital of \$CAD 21.24/t (\$US 15.73/t) per year, including full cavern (6) and pipeline replacement every 12 years.
+Sustaining CAPEX: Average annual sustaining capital of \$CAD 20.99/t per year, including full cavern (6) and pipeline replacement every 12 years.